Foreign Exchange Guide to Egypt

 - Buying Egyptian pound cash online - travel money for Egypt

 - Sending money to Egypt - save on Egyptian pound bank transfers to Egypt

-- Egyptian pound exchange rates - latest info & charts.
+- Egyptian pound exchange rates - latest & historic exchange rates.

 Egyptian pound (EGP) general currency information

 What is the Egyptian pound currency code and symbol?

 The three letter currency code for the Egyptian pound is EGP and the symbol is £.

 Which countries use the Egyptian pound?

 The interactive chart below shows the EGP to USD exchange rate for the previous 3 months with rate alerts for days when the exchange rate moved up or down significantly or for 30 day highs and lows.

 Travel, Currency and Money saving tips for Egypt